Mission Codename Don't cry for me Iberia

 Interestingly this comes from the Sierra Foothills, where summer temps soar way high.
 Not exactly where you’d think to grow Albariño.
 But the vines are rooted in mineral-rich schist soil, with plenty of limestone to add some terrific minerality.
 And they’re planted facing East, so they get more shade during the day.
 Add in some cool Sierra nights and what do you get?
 A natural acidity in the grape and you keep that zingy acidity while bumping up the tropical fruit side.

 Fun fact before we let you go pile up.
 The Iberian Peninsula grows about 50,000 acres of Albariño while California has less than 300 acres of it planted.
-Think we found the best one.

 Your chance is up today to get an ultra-rare, super stylish wine you won’t find anywhere else.